lnfernandobr/meteor-template/README.md

 4. Ensure you have MongoDB installed correctly on your system and accessible to the project.

 ### Commit Message Convention and Hooks

 We follow a commit message convention to maintain a standardized format for commit messages.
 We use commit-lint and husky to enforce this convention and prevent commits that don't adhere to it.

 ### Contributing

 We welcome contributions to enhance and improve this template.
 If you encounter any issues or have ideas for new features, feel free to open an issue or submit a pull request.

-Kickstart your Meteor projects with confidence using this template.
-With Tailwind CSS, a comprehensive Accounts system, and pre-configured Routes, you can focus on building your application's unique features while enjoying the convenience and power of Meteor.
-Happy coding!